 Understanding the roles of luck and skill in poker

-Many believe that knowing how to win poker tournaments is all about skill, but there’s undoubtedly a modicum of both luck and skill involved in any poker game.
-As a beginner (or a “fish” as beginners are often called), it’s encouraging to know that whether you’re playing poker online or on the felt, you aren’t completely at the mercy of the gods of luck.
-Instead, you’re able to cultivate your poker skills over time — it simply calls for patience, practice and powers of deduction.
+As a beginner (or a “fish”, as beginners are often called), it’s encouraging to know that whether you’re playing poker online or on the felt, you aren’t completely at the mercy of the gods of luck.
+Instead, you’re able to cultivate your poker skills over time — it simply calls for patience, practice, and powers of deduction.

-If you’re looking for poker tips to strengthen your game and would like to know how to win poker tournaments, then you need to learn how to master the art of hand reading, a must-have skill for both live and online poker games.
+If you’re looking for poker tips to strengthen your game and would like to know how to win real money during online poker, then you need to learn how to master the art of hand reading, a must-have skill for both live and online poker games.

 What is poker hand reading?